 What type of gun can I mount a thermal scope to?

 Any gun capable of receiving a scope can use a thermal scope.
-You will see the best benefit for practical use with hunting caliber rifles though.

 How long should batteries last in a thermal scope?